 Everyone makes mistakes, but a mistake involving a firearm in Florida can lead to serious felony charges.
-While not every weapons charge is as serious as assault with a deadly weapon, even a charge of carrying an unlicensed firearm could lead to jail time.
-If you’re facing firearms charges in Florida, it’s important to understand the charge, the possible penalties, and how an experienced criminal defense attorney, like the lawyers at The Law Offices of Robert David Malove, can help.
+While not all weapons charges in Florida are as serious as assault with a deadly weapon, even a charge of carrying an unlicensed firearm could lead to jail time.

 Unlawful Possession of a Firearm

 Carrying a firearm without a license under Florida law is a first-degree misdemeanor.
-A first conviction for this crime is punishable by up to one year in jail and a $1,000 fine.
+According to our Fort Lauderdale criminal defense attorney, first conviction for this crime is punishable by up to one year in jail and a $1,000 fine.

 Carrying a Concealed Firearm Without a Permit